If your child has any of these three symptoms then all of your children should stay away from school and seek a test as soon as possible:

 Click HERE to view our strategy.

 It is essential students continue to receive high quality teaching and learning should a class, group or small number of students need to self-isolate, or should there be a local or national lockdown that requires students to remain at home.
 At TCOLC we are committed to providing a remote learning strategy, that is both challenging, engaging and facilitates excellent student progress.
-The following policy addendum outlines the expectations and safeguarding procedures for all students accessing on-line live lessons and for all teachers delivering these lessons.

 Guidance and resources